grannycart/cue-sheets/cue-sheets/ProspectPark-to-Bayside.md

 21. Curves around at 25th Rd to get on Willets Point Blvd 1.8 mi
 22. Continue onto Cross Island Pkwy (road next to highway) .7 mi
 23. <= onto Totten Rd 1 blk
+* (For return directions, see Prospect Park to New World Mall and back)

 ### Finish: Fort Totten Park